percona/percona-toolkit/docs/pt-galera-log-explainer.rst

     Off by default because it negatively impacts performance for non-k8s setups.

 ``--exclude-regexes``
     Remove regexes from analysis.
-Use 'pt-galera-log-explainer regex-list' to have the list
+Use 'pt-galera-log-explainer regex-list | jq .' to have the list

 ``--grep-cmd``
     grep v3 binary command path.
 For Darwin systems, it could need to be set to 'ggrep'
     Default: ``grep``

-``--grep-args``
-    grep arguments. perl regexp (-P) is necessary. -o will break the tool
-    Default: ``-P``

 ``--version``
     Show version and exit.